-Use your sustainability skillset to land a job in many different types of businesses, consulting firms, government agencies, public interest advocacy groups and other professional settings.
+Use your sustainability skill set to land a job in many different types of businesses, consulting firms, government agencies, public interest advocacy groups and other professional settings.

 Our faculty includes distinguished teachers, scholars, and practitioners with many years of experience working in and with some of the most prominent private firms, public institutions and not-for-profit organizations worldwide.
 For example, Dr. Paul Barresi, an environmental lawyer and political scientist who also has a background in science-based natural resource management, has helped to advise Fortune 500 companies in complex environmental compliance and sustainability matters at one of New England's leading law firms.
 Dr. Joseph Corbin III, an environmental and natural resource scientist, is an expert on hazardous waste remediation whose research has had important implications for scientists' understanding of how cleanups succeed at contaminated sites throughout the world.
 Dr. Michele Goldsmith, a behavioral ecologist, studies the impact of ecotourism on mountain gorillas in Uganda with the help of SNHU student research assistants and National Geographic Society grants.
 Dr. Frank Catano, an interdisciplinary sociologist with expertise in human environments and community development, has worked in and with some of the most prominent not-for-profit organizations in New Hampshire for more than 30 years.
 More than one of the professors in our program has been nominated for an SNHU Excellence in Teaching Award.

-Southern New Hampshire University is a private, nonprofit institution accredited by the New England Association of Schools and Colleges as well as several other accrediting bodies.
+Southern New Hampshire University is a private, nonprofit institution accredited by the New England Commission of Higher Education (NECHE) as well as several other accrediting bodies.